davidbannon/libqt6pas/README.md

-Now, push the changes you made to the source earlier back up to github, create a new release page and git it an appropriate version tag.
-Upload the files.
+Now, push the changes you made to the source earlier back up to github, create a new release page and give it an appropriate version tag.
+Upload the files, the tag will be created when the release is published.